 Bee pollen , carnosine , citrulline , DMAE , 42,50inositol , magnesium , pregnenolone , vitamin B 1 , and zinc have also been suggested as treatments for Alzheimer's disease.
 However, as yet there is no reliable scientific evidence to support their use.
 Elevated blood levels of the substance homocysteine have been suggested as a contributor to Alzheimer's disease and multi-infarct dementia.
 However, a double-blind, placebo-controlled study failed to find that homocysteine-lowering treatment using B-vitamins was helpful for multi-infarct dementia.
 73 Similarly, two studies failed to find benefits in people with Alzheimer’s disease.
 81,88 In another study, a mixture of B-vitamins did not improve quality of life in people with mild cognitive impairment of various causes.
 78 Early reports suggested that declining levels of the hormone DHEA cause impaired mental function in the elderly.
 On this basis, DHEA has been promoted as a cognition-enhancing supplement.
 However, the one double-blind study that tested DHEA for Alzheimer's disease found little to no benefit.
 16,17

 In a sizable Danish trial, researchers investigated the effects of melatonin and light therapy (bright light exposure during daylight hours) on mood, sleep, and cognitive decline in elderly patients, most of whom suffered from dementia.
 85 They found that melatonin 2.5 mg, given nightly for an average of 15 months, slightly improved quality of sleep, but it worsened mood.
 Melatonin apparently had no significant effect on cognition.
 On the other hand, light therapy alone slightly decreased cognitive and functional decline and improved mood.
 Combining melatonin with light therapy improved mood and quality of sleep.
 In a systematic review of 5 randomized trials including 323 people with dementia, researchers failed to find evidence that melatonin is helpful in enhancing memory and other cognitive abilities.
-92 In 2 of the trials, however, melatonin was associated with short-term improvement in mood and behavior.
+92 Similarly, a review of 6 randomized trials with 326 patients with Alzheimer's and sleep problems did not find melatonin to be more effective than standard medications.94

 2. Kanowski S, Herrmann WM, Stephan K, et al. Proof of efficacy of the Ginkgo biloba special extract EGb 761 in outpatients suffering from mild to moderate primary degenerative dementia of the Alzheimer type or multi-infarct dementia.
 Pharmacopsychiatry.
 1996;29:47-56.